 Similarly, create a Topology Hiding profile for Verizon.
 The following screen shows Topology Hiding profile "IPCC_Topology_Hiding" created for Verizon.
-The Replace Action value of "Auto" is sufficient for sending the proper IP addresses in the headers as required by Verizon (see Section 3).
 This profile will later be applied to the Server Flow for Verizon.

 7.4.
 Server Interworking Profile

 The Server Internetworking profile configures and manages various SIP call server-specific parameters such as TCP and UDP port assignments, heartbeat signaling parameters (for HA deployments), DoS security statistics, and trusted domains.
 Interworking Profile features are configured based on different Trunk Servers.
 There are default profiles available that may be used as is, or modified, or new profiles can be configured as described below.